elliegert/Group-Project/data/readme.md

 **2**.
 The data set Stop_and_Yield.zip collects compiles the stop and yield signs in the City of Los Angeles.

 The dataset can be accessed [here](https://geohub.lacity.org/datasets/lahub::stop-and-yield-signs/about)

+**3**.
+The data set Crosswalks.zip collects compiles crosswalks in the City of Los Angeles.

+The dataset can be accessed [here](https://geohub.lacity.org/datasets/lahub::crosswalks/about)